Students with disabilities have the right to expect:

 Right to Appeal

-Should the ASC not approve an accommodation or later suspend an authorization, you have the right to appeal.
+Should the Academic Support Center not approve an accommodation or later suspend an authorization.